The first issue you’ll encounter is to figure out what items you should start packing first.

 5. Toys and Games

-Most of your board games can get packed right away since you won’t have a lot of time for playing them while moving.
+Most of your board games can get packed right away since you won’t have a lot of time to play them while moving.
 If you have kids at home, then have them pick out a handful of favorite toys before packing the rest of them.
 You might be surprised by how much space these items actually take up on the truck.

 6. Kitchen Items